Infinite-Dimensional Diffusion Models: The Infinite-Dimensional Forward and Reverse SDEs

-We will now formulate the forward and backward SDEs of our generative model in infinite dimensions, and show that the backward SDE is in fact well-posed with the correct terminal distribution.
+We will now formulate the forward and reverse SDEs of our generative model in infinite dimensions, and show that the reverse SDE is, in fact, well-posed with the correct terminal distribution.

 To this end, let $\mudata$ be our target measure, supported on a separable Hilbert space $(H,\langle\cdot,\cdot\rangle)$.
-Our goal is to generate samples from $\mudata$, which is done by first adding noise to given samples from $\mudata$ using a forward SDE, and then generating new samples using a learned reverse SDE \citep{song2021scorebased}.
+Our goal is to generate samples from $\mudata$, which is done by first adding noise to given samples from $\mudata$ using a forward SDE and then generating new samples using a learned reverse SDE \citep{song2021scorebased}.